apigee-labs/rapier/README.md

 retrieved using GET and modified using PATCH <a href="#footnote3" id="ref3"><sup>3</sup></a>.
 You don't have to say this explicitly — it is implied by the standard HTTP patterns and our conventions.
 Rapier also assumes that a GET response includes an ETag header that must be echoed in the 'If-Match' request header of the PATCH.
 This catches problems when two people try to update the resource at the same time.

-We don't have to specify the details of the methods, requests and responses for this API in Rapier, because these details are already specified in the HTTP standards.
+We don't have to specify the details of the methods, requests and responses for the API in Rapier, because these details are already specified in the HTTP standards.
 Where the specifications offer options, we pick defaults and [sometimes] let you override these defaults in the `conventions` section of the Rapier document.